 The Royal Shakespeare Theatre Company Comes to Tippet Rise

-Summer and Fall at the Art Center saw screenings of Hamlet, Cymbeline and King Lear from Britain’s Royal Shakespeare Company (RSC).
+Summer and Fall of 2016 at the art center saw screenings of Hamlet, Cymbeline and King Lear from Britain’s Royal Shakespeare Company (RSC).
 Performed and recorded in Shakespeare’s birthplace, Stratford-upon-Avon, just weeks before arriving at Tippet Rise, the films provided our audiences with the chance to see extraordinary theater from one of the world’s greatest Shakespeare companies.

 Considered one of the central works of Shakespearean tragedy, King Lear speaks poignantly to a world of conflict.
 For RSC, the play was directed by Gregory Doran, dubbed by the Sunday Times as “one of the great Shakespearians of his generation.”
 With Sir Antony Sher playing the volatile king, RSC’s King Lear was hailed by critics as “monumental” and “unbearably moving.”